-What's Included Tour Only itinerary: Entrance to Sudeley Castle & Gardens Scheduled taxi and luggage transfers (Please note: If unable to walk, it is possible to transfer with your luggage from one accommodation to the next at no additional charge.)
-Travel assistance available 24/7 provided by Allianz Global Assistance Access to Self-Guided Flight Concierge-Ask our knowledgeable team to find flights that sync perfectly with your planned trip.
+What's Included Tour Only Boutique accomodations 10 meals: 6 breakfasts, 1 lunch, and 3 dinners Detailed water- and tear-resistant Route Notes and maps Orientation meeting with Country Walkers representative Local representative available 24/7 Entrance fees and special events as noted in the itinerary: Entrance to Sudeley Castle & Gardens Scheduled taxi and luggage transportations (Please note: If unable to walk, it is possible to travel with your luggage from one accomodation to the next at no additional charge.)
+Travel assistance available 24/7 provided by Allianz Global Assistance Access to Self-Guided Flight Concierge - Ask our knowledgeable team to find flights that sync perfectly with your planned trip.